rgeraldes24/solc/docs/contracts/functions.rst

     }

 Overloaded functions are also present in the external interface.
-It is an error if two externally visible functions differ by their Solidity types but not by their external types.
+It is an error if two externally visible functions differ by their Hyperion types but not by their external types.

 .. code-block:: hyperion

     // SPDX-License-Identifier: GPL-3.0
-    pragma solidity >=0.4.16 <0.9.0;
+    pragma hyperion >=0.4.16 <0.9.0;

     // This will not compile
     contract A {